All Episodes

 Families with very limited means are still taxed too much by the states.

-However, between twenty thousand and twenty thousand six fifteen, which is the poverty level, then uh you will owe two hundred and nineteen dollars in federal income tax.
+However, between $20,000 and $20,615, which is the poverty level, then you will owe $219 in federal income tax.

 By eliminating state income taxes on working families with incomes at or below the poverty line, states can offset some of the child care and transportation costs that families incur as they strive to become economically self-sufficient.

-Uh this, according to somebody named Levits, where does this I highlighted this paragraph and I didn't highlight the name in a previous paragraph.
+I highlighted this paragraph and I didn't highlight the name in a previous paragraph.

-Well, anyway, uh in other words, by eliminating income taxes on poor working families, states can help make work pay.
+Well, anyway, in other words, by eliminating income taxes on poor working families, states can help make work pay.

 I don't.

-Uh but you know, any state, uh, folks, uh, as in North Carolina, uh Florida, we have California, they all have these things.
+But, you know, any state, folks, as in North Carolina, Florida, we have California.

 Legalized gambling, lotteries.

-Uh all of that taxes the poor.
+All of that taxes the poor.

-Who would who are these people kidding?
+Who are these people kidding?

 All those things are direct taxes on the poor.